Gateway API

 Gateway resource

 Once you have created the GatewayClass, the next resource that is required is the Gateway.
+For CE version, the Gateway needs to be created in the tenant cluster.
+However, in Enterprise edition, the Gateway can exist in the management cluster or the tenant cluster.
 In Enterprise edition, users can set the limit of Gateways to 0 to shift the role of “Platform Operator” to the “Platform Provider”.
-In other case, by default, the Platform Operator role is assigned to the tenants.
-By setting the limit to 0, Gateways are supposed to be created in the management cluster by the Platform Provider.
-Otherwise this resource below should be created by the tenants.
+Otherwise, by default, the Platform Operator role is assigned to the tenants.

 apiVersion: gateway.networking.k8s.io/v1